moses-blip/LMS-Project/README.md

    - React components are in `frontend/src/components`
    - API calls should be made to `http://localhost:5000/api`
    - Store JWT token in localStorage
+   - Use the `ProtectedRoute` component to protect any new routes that require authentication

 ## Available Scripts

 ### Backend
-- `npm run dev` - Start development server
-- `npm start` - Start production server
+- `npm start` - Start backend server
 - `npm run init-db` - Initialize database

 ### Frontend